kivanctezoren/ccnn-uq-bootstrap/README.md

 We encountered the following problems understanding and implementing the methods and techniques that the authors
 utilized:
-* @TODO KIVANÇ We had some problems with the CCNN implementation.
-The design for it was done in 2017, and it was implemented without any framework support.
-(KIVANÇ BURAYA HER NE SORUN YAŞADIYSAN YAZ).
-* ... issue with frobenious norm - unstable results, creates NaN, div by 0
+* We had some problems with the implementation of the original paper on CCNNs.
+The design can be considered outdates as it did not feature any deep learning framework support, such as TensorFlow or PyTorch.
+Due to heavy use of advanced linear algebra topics, the implementation used NumPy to deal with tensors instead, which sometimes required effort to understand and adapt to our project.
 * Appendix for the paper wasn't available at the AAAI'21 conference archive, so we could not find the proof or the methods they specifically used for the theoretical basis of their transfer learning approaches.
 * The LeNet-5 model used in the paper was actually not the best in terms of its parameters (such as filters and kernel